 Why would mental health and strength be different?
 If you are around someone who will discourage you and point out the things you are doing wrong will this make you stronger?
 Of course not.
 You can grow and get mentally stronger on your own, just as you can get physically stronger on your own, but the real boost and recipe for continued success is finding people who will challenge you, believe in you, and encourage you to believe in yourself.
 When adversity hits will you be better served by people who hold you up and encourage you to keep pushing, or by people who let go and encourage you to do the same?

 I recently had an opportunity to observe this in live action.
 I watched a youth soccer game where the players had a 2-3 year age gap between the two teams.
 During warm-ups the younger team was disciplined and focused, the other was not.
-Comments prior to the game demonstrated the younger team were focused on their performance, the older team focused on the other team, conditions, and anything but their own game.
+Comments prior to the game demonstrated the younger team were focused on their performance.
+The older team was focused on the younger team, conditions, and anything but their own game.
 During the game the younger team was focused on teamwork, communicating with each other, and supporting each other when mistakes were made.
-The older team were focused on the ref, the other team, the opposition coaches, and when they went behind were not supportive of each other with negativity becoming a theme.
+The older team were focused on the ref, the other team, the opposition coaches, and when they went behind were not supportive of each other and allowed negativity to become a theme.

 The younger team won the game.
 The result was never in doubt.
 In truth, they won the game before a ball was even kicked.
 They were mentally prepared, focused on the game ahead, supportive and encouraging of each other, and not once said anything negative to each other, the ref, or the coaches.
 They have been disciplined by their coach to be a mental toughness accountability group and the belief and team spirit in that group of kids is amazing.

-This pattern can be seen everywhere in life.
+1 – This pattern can be seen everywhere in life.
 People are often afraid of investing in their future because there is risk.
 People are fearful of applying for jobs a step up from their current position.
 They are afraid of career change.
 They are afraid of commitments in relationships.
 They are afraid to stand up for themselves.
+They focus on the external rather than their own skills and ability to change their environment.

 Wing, R. R., & Jeffery, R. W. (1999).
 Benefits of recruiting participants with friends and increasing social support for weight loss and maintenance.
 Journal of consulting and clinical psychology, 67(1), 132.